 - As a rule, high-value procurements are advertised on the joint EU advertising database, the Tenders Electronic Daily – “TED”.

-- In Sweden, there are a number of private advertising databases where procurements can be advertised.
+- In Sweden, there are a number of private advertising databases that are registered with the Swedish Competition Authority where procurements can be advertised.

-- There are also several monitoring services gathering information from the various advertising databases.
+- There are also several monitoring services gathering information from the various registered advertising databases.

-- Systems of choice are advertised on Valfrihetswebben (SV)
+- Systems of choice are advertised on Hitta LOV-uppdrag (SV)

-- Sometimes it is possible to find advertisements in other places, such as on the websites of procuring organisations or advertisements in the local press.
+- Sometimes it is possible to find advertisements in other places regarding direct awards, such as on the websites of procuring organisations or advertisements in the local press.

 In direct awards, there is no requirement to advertise the procurement.
 The procuring organisation can then turn directly to one or several companies.
 In these instances, it is important that they are already aware of you.

-When you have found an interesting procurement, the first step is to request the tender documents from an electronic advertising database.
+When you have found an interesting procurement, the first step is to request the tender documents from an advertising database that has been registered.
 The tender documents contain all the information that you require as a tenderer in order to submit a tender.

 The earlier you review the documents, the more proactive you can be in asking questions and drafting the documents to be submitted in connection with the tender submission if you decide to participate in the procurement process.